wilkox/gggenes/cran-comments.md

+# R CMD check results

+0 errors | 0 warnings | 0 notes

 # Test environments

-* local macOS install, R 4.0.3
+- local macOS install, R 4.2.3
-* ubuntu 16.04.6 (on travis-ci), R-devel, 4.0.2, 3.6.3
+- ubuntu 22.04.2 (using GitHub Actions), 4.2.3
-* win-builder (with `devtools::check_win_release()`)
+- winbuilder R 4.3.0 alpha (with `devtools::check_win_release()`)

-# R CMD check results

-There were no ERRORs, WARNINGs or NOTEs.

 # Downstream dependencies

-There are no downstream dependencies of this package on CRAN.
+We checked 3 reverse dependencies (1 from CRAN + 2 from Bioconductor),
+comparing R CMD check results across CRAN and dev versions of this package.

+- We saw 0 new problems
+- We failed to check 0 packages